Lay it to Heart

 Map showing the land south of Syene and north of Ethiopia which would be called Egypt if Cush were Ethiopia.

-Cush Was Near the Philistines and Arabians
+Cush was near the Philistines and Arabians

 2 Chronicles 21:16 says, "Moreover the LORD stirred up against Jehoram the spirit of the Philistines, and of the Arabians, that were near the Ethiopians:" "Ethiopians" is an incorrect translation.
 The real people here were from Cush.
 From Ezekiel 29 we know that Cush was not at the southern end of Egypt but instead the northern border as shown above.
 This places them in the northern Sinai and Arabian Peninsulas and not Ethiopia.